-Students who have up to six undergraduate credits to complete before they receive their undergraduate degree may concurrently enroll in a degree program and register to take up to six credits per semester.
-Students must provide a current undergraduate transcript, comply with all other applicable entrance requirements, complete the General Petition Form, and submit it to the Registrar's Office for final approval by the Vice President of Academic Affairs.
+Students who have up to six undergraduate credits to complete before they receive their undergraduate degree may concurrently enroll in a degree program and register to take up to six credits per semester for a maximum of two semesters.
+Students must meet (no exceptions) the cumulative GPA requirement for admission in good standing into a graduate program to be eligible to register under dual enrollment for that program.
+Students must meet all other admissions requirements as stated herein.